akash-network/website/src/content/Docs/getting-started/intro-to-akash/akash-network/index.md

 ## Common Questions

-### How to use Akash?

-You can get started right from the [**command-line**](/docs/deployments/akash-cli/cli-booster/) or use the [**web app**](/docs/deployments/cloudmos-deploy/) :

-- Define your Docker image, CPU, Memory, and Storage in a [**deploy.yaml**](/docs/getting-started/stack-definition-language/) file.
-- Set your price, receive bids from providers in seconds, and select the lowest price.
-- Deploy your application without having to set up, configure, or manage servers.
-- Scale your application from a single container to hundreds of deployments.

 ### What is the Akash Compute Marketplace?

 The [**Akash Compute Marketplace**](/docs/other-resources/marketplace/) is where users lease computing resources from Cloud providers before deploying a Docker container on the Akash Container Platform.
 The marketplace stores on-chain records of requests, bids, leases, and settlement payments using the Akash Token (AKT).
 Akash's blockchain is a [**Tendermint**](https://github.com/tendermint/tendermint) based application built on the [**Cosmos SDK**](https://github.com/cosmos/cosmos-sdk).